Colorado Family Law Office - Child Support

 In a divorce or legal separation with children, allocation of parental responsibilities, modification of parental responsibilities, and modification of child support the Colorado court uses a formula to determine how much child support you are entitled to receive or are obligated to pay.
 As with any formula the numbers used are critical and are often a source of conflict.
 Determining child support can be complicated, and there are a several exceptions and conditions to the general rules described here.
 Colorado Child Support guidelines are governed by C.R.S. § 14-10-115.

 The primary factors used in the formula to determine the amount of child support are the parties gross monthly income and the amount of overnights each party has with the children.
 The court will determine each parent’s overnights based on the best interest of the child.
-Other factors that could impact the amount of child support include but are not limited to daycare cost, health insurance and spousal maintenance.
+Other factors that could impact the amount of child support include but are not limited to daycare cost, school costs, health insurance, and spousal maintenance.

 Child support can be complicated and can have significant impact on your financial situation, but advice from the skilled attorneys at Aviso Law can help you cut through the confusion and make the right decision for you and your children.